vcyzteen/picom/README.md

 ## Why another picom fork?

-**TL;DR:** rounded corners, upstream commit from yshui next base and dual_kawase blur on all backends.
+**TL;DR:** rounded corners, ,trasition, upstream commit from yshui next base and dual_kawase blur on all backends.

 ### This fork contains: